cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 The simplicity and flexibility of the vfork approach make it ideal for most use cases.
-It doesn’t require complex setup, can easily be modified to be suitable for different test sceharios, and it's generally fairly self contained.
+It doesn’t require complex setup, can easily be modified to be suitable for different testing conditions, and it's generally fairly self contained.

+## D states in I/O context